 You will find all the ingredients to make alu methi in an Indian grocery store.

-Potatoes – In my house, aloo methi is always made using baby potatoes but you can use any potatoes that are available to you.
+Potatoes – In my house, aloo methi is always made using baby potatoes, but you can use any available potatoes.
 If using regular potatoes, then cut them into 1-inch cubes.

-You can choose to keep the skin on or peel them using a vegetable peeler.
+You can keep the skin on or peel them using a vegetable peeler.

 You can also substitute potatoes with cauliflower, soya granules, or carrots.

-Spices – You will need basic spice powders like coriander powder, turmeric powder, red chilli powder, dry mango powder, and garam masala powder.
+Spices – You will need Indian spice powders like coriander powder, turmeric powder, red chilli powder, dry mango powder, and garam masala powder.

-Other Ingredients – Other than the above-mentioned ingredients, you will also need green chillies, garlic, cumin seeds, asafoetida (hing), and dry red chilies.
+Other Ingredients – You will also need green chillies, garlic, cumin seeds, asafetida (hing), and dry red chilies.

 You can adjust the chilies according to your taste.
-If making alu methi recipe for kids, you can skip it too.
+If you are making alu methi recipe for kids, you can skip it too.

 If you want to make the sabji gluten-free, then skip adding asafetida.
 All the other ingredients are gluten-free.